btrettel/plint/README.md

 Then I can run plint as follows:

-    plint.py .\claims.txt
+    plint .\claims.txt

 ### Linux

-On Linux, the plint.py script can be run from the directory it is in as follows:
+On Linux, the plint script can be run from the directory it is in as follows:

     ./plint.py claims.txt